Dripdrop12/ipardalis/content/blog/ambanja-panther-chameleons-for-sale/index.md

 **This is why we need to focus on Ambanja in Madagascar, not Ambanja on Google.**

 ## Ambanja in Madagascar
-Then compare that to pictures of wild specimens from [madcham.de](https://www.madcham.de/en/lokalform-ambanja/) (I highly recommend you look at every wild, in situ specimen on their website to get a sense for the diversity of the Ambanja local form) and [chameleons.info](https://www.chameleons.info/en/furcifer-pardalis-2/):
+Now, let's compare Google images to pictures of wild specimens from [madcham.de](https://www.madcham.de/en/lokalform-ambanja/) (I highly recommend you look at every wild, in situ specimen on their website to get a sense for the diversity of the Ambanja local form) and [chameleons.info](https://www.chameleons.info/en/furcifer-pardalis-2/):

 <img src="ambanja6.jpg" alt="Ambanja Local Form - Madcham.de/en/en/lokalform-ambanja/" width=100% />
 <figcaption>Ambanja Local Form - Madcham.de/en/en/lokalform-ambanja/ </figcaption>